MCPI-Revival/MCBES/CONTRIBUTING.md

 # Contributing
-When contributing this reposity fork this reposity and make a pull request.
+When contributing this repository fork this repository and make a pull request.
 If we deem your edits to be worth enough value, we will merge your pull request.

 ## Pull Request Process
 1. Create a fork